 The platform, which was announced by SP on Monday this week at the ASEAN Energy Business Forum (AEBF), is also in line with the country's low carbon target as part of its commitments to the Paris COP-21 agreement.
 The marketplace was first demonstrated with DBS Bank (DBS) in April this year.

 Companies willing to purchase these credits will be able to get renewable energy power from the producers and therefore reduce their reliance on fossil sources and reduce their carbon footprint.
 This will allow them to achieve sustainability goals.
 The platform is useful for small firms who for one reason or another do not produce own renewable energy for use.
-It will also be open to households by middle of next year, allowing individuals to access the market.
+It will also be open to households by the middle of next year, allowing individuals to access the market.

 Also known as Tradable Renewable Certificates (TRCs), green tags or Renewable Electricity Certificates, RECs are tradable certificates issued to a renewable energy producer as a proof that the electricity was produced from an eligible renewable energy resource and fed into the grid, and that the energy is sustainable.
 1 REC is equal to 1 megawatt-hour (MWh) of electricity produced.